tkn-tub/ns3-gym/src/brite/doc/brite.rst

 edge information in a similar format to standard BRITE output.
 There are many other command-line parameters including confFile, tracing, and nix, described below:

+  confFile
-   confFile:    A BRITE configuration file.
-Many different BRITE configuration
-                file examples exist in the src/brite/examples/conf_files directory, for example, RTBarabasi20.conf and RTWaxman.conf.
+    A BRITE configuration file.
+Many different BRITE configuration file examples exist in the src/brite/examples/conf_files directory, for example, RTBarabasi20.conf and RTWaxman.conf.
 Please refer to the conf_files directory for more examples.

+  tracing
-   tracing:     Enables ascii tracing.
+    Enables ascii tracing.

+  nix
-   nix:         Enables nix-vector routing.
+    Enables nix-vector routing.
 Global routing is used by default.

 The generic BRITE example also support visualization using pyviz, assuming python bindings in ns-3 are enabled:::